OlivierLD/raspberry-coffee/LoRa/README.md

 This  board has a SPI interface, the code in this directory could belong to the `I2C.SPI` project, but the intention was to also provide the code for the Arduino Uno.

-I found the code I started from on the [Adafruit](https://www.adafruit.com/product/3072) web site.
+I found the code I started from on the [Adafruit](https://www.adafruit.com/product/3072) website.

 The two sketches require the same wiring: